llegomark/rss-feed-notifier/README.md

 - Retries failed requests with exponential backoff
 - Sends error notifications to a separate webhook for better error handling
 - Fallback mechanism to save data to a JSON file when Redis is not available
+- Configurable check interval and notification delay
+- Option to enable or disable notifications

 ## Prerequisites